aws-samples/ec2-steampipe/README.md

 ## Attribution
-Steampipe [binary](https://steampipe.io/downloads), [AWS plugin](https://hub.steampipe.io/plugins/turbot/aws) and other binaries in the EC2 instance are downloaded without modification.
+[Steampipe](https://steampipe.io/downloads), [AWS plugin](https://hub.steampipe.io/plugins/turbot/aws) and other binaries in the EC2 instance are downloaded without modification.
 Usage indicates acceptance of their licenses.

 ## Using Steampipe
 Steampipe is installed with AWS plugin configured for the region where CloudFormation template is provisioned.
 From a terminal session, you can [query](https://steampipe.io/docs/query/overview) your AWS environment.
-You can run Steampipe in [service mode](https://steampipe.io/docs/managing/service) and use a Postgres-compatible database client such as [Sqlectron-gui](https://github.com/sqlectron/sqlectron-gui)) to issue queries.
+You can run Steampipe in [service mode](https://steampipe.io/docs/managing/service) and connect to it using a Postgres-compatible database client such as [Sqlectron-gui](https://github.com/sqlectron/sqlectron-gui).

 ![using steampipe](images/ec2-steampipe.png)

 Refer to [AWS plugin site](https://hub.steampipe.io/plugins/turbot/aws) for [table definitions and examples](https://hub.steampipe.io/plugins/turbot/aws/tables) and advanced configuration options such as [multi-region](https://hub.steampipe.io/plugins/turbot/aws#multi-region-connections) and [multi-account](https://hub.steampipe.io/plugins/turbot/aws#multi-account-connections) connections.

-Refer to [Steampipe Hub mods site](https://hub.steampipe.io/mods?q=AWS) for mods that can perform [compliance auditing](https://aws.amazon.com/blogs/opensource/compliance-auditing-with-steampipe-and-sql/) and run [dashboards](https://aws.amazon.com/blogs/opensource/dashboards-as-code-a-new-approach-to-visualizing-aws-apis/) among other things.
+Refer to [Steampipe Hub mods site](https://hub.steampipe.io/mods?q=AWS) for mods that can perform [compliance auditing](https://aws.amazon.com/blogs/opensource/compliance-auditing-with-steampipe-and-sql/) and run [dashboards](https://aws.amazon.com/blogs/opensource/dashboards-as-code-a-new-approach-to-visualizing-aws-apis/) among other functions.

 ## Updating steampipe